 When funding was a little scarce during the peak of the coronavirus, SoBanHang was one of the few to gain big wins.
 The startup, in fact, was born during the brutal outbreaks, with the aim of helping to bring microsized Vietnamese businesses into the digital forefront.

-Founded by brothers Bui Hai Nam and his brother Hai Long, SoBanHang started with bookkeeping services before shifting its user proposition several times to best serve its target market.
+Founded by brothers Bui Hai Nam and Hai Long, SoBanHang started with bookkeeping services before shifting its user proposition several times to best serve its target market.

 “We saw the bookkeeping for nano and SMEs became a phenomenon in India, Indonesia, and many other emerging markets.
 So we thought it would be incredible to bring the idea to the Vietnamese market.
 We spent four to five months to prototype, build, and test in a couple of provinces.”